practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 As far as Liskov is concerned, `Prawn::Article` is a perfectly legitimate extension because instances of it are drop-in substitutes for `Prawn::Document` objects.
 In fact, this sort of extension is trivial to prove to be a behavioral subtype because it is defined purely in terms of public methods that are provided by its parents (`Prawn::Document` and `Prawn::Measurements`).
 Because the functionality added is so straightforward, the use of subclassing here might just be the right tool for the job.

 The downside of using subclassing is that even minor alterations to program requirements can cause encapsulation-related issues to become a real concern.
 For example, if we decide that we want to add a pair of instance variables that control the fonts used for headers and paragraphs, it would be hard to guarantee that these variables wouldn't clash with the data contained within `Prawn::Document` objects.
-While we can assume that calls to public methods provided by the parent object are safe, we cannot say the same when it comes to referencing instance variables, and so a delegation-based model starts to look more appealing.
+We can assume that calls to public methods provided by the parent object are safe, but we cannot say the same about referencing instance variables, so a delegation-based model starts to look more appealing.

 Suppose we wanted to support the following API, but through the use of delegation rather than subclassing: